Data extracted on 4 February 2026

 • Hungary: data on temporary protection broken down by age group are not available from March 2022 to December 2024.

-• Data on the number of persons under temporary protection at the end of the month until December 2022 (for the Netherlands), until January 2024 (for Bulgaria) and until June 2024 (for Germany) include some persons whose temporary protection status was no longer valid and are not comparable with data of the following reference periods.
+• Data on the number of people under temporary protection at the end of the month until December 2022 (for the Netherlands), until January 2024 (for Bulgaria), until June 2024 (for Germany) and until May 2025 (Italy) include some people whose temporary protection status was no longer valid and are not comparable with data of the following reference periods.

-• Portugal: data are not available for January, February and March 2025.
+• Iceland: data are not available for August, September, October, November and December 2025.

 Due to the short timeline for the provision of data, figures presented may be subject to future revisions.